turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 Let's write a simple guessing game that works like this:

+#### Handling POST Requests

+So far all of the requests we've dealt with have been using HTTP's GET verb.
+A GET request signifies _fetching_ rather than _sending_ information.
+POST requests, on the other hand, signify _sending_ information.
+In this section we'll be using post requests to allow users to send us data to interact with the simple HTTP game.

+So what do we need to do differently when handling POST requests vs. GETs?
+Fortunately, most of the other parsing we've done will remain the same -- headers, paths, parameters, etc. When reading a POST request, however, we also need to give attention to the request body.

+Remember that in an HTTP request the body is separated from the headers with a blank line -- in our basic parsing so far, encountering this blank line is how we know when we're done reading headers.
+Everything after the blank line, then, is the body.
+To read the body from the request, we need to look at a specific header, called `Content-Length` which is included with the request.
+The Content-Length header tells us the number of bytes (roughly equivalent with the number of characters) that are included in the request body.

+Once we find this number, we can use a special socket method `read`, to read that specific number of bytes.

+In short, then our process for reading the body of a post request looks like this:

+1. Read the request headers by reading lines until we encounter a blank one (same as before)
+2. Find the Content-Length header and see how many bytes it says are included in the request.
+3. User `Socket#read` to read that number of bytes from the socket, thus reading the request body.

+For this iteration you'll need to update your request handling to use this process to read the request body for any POST requests your server receives.

 #### `POST` to `/start_game`

 This request begins a game.
 The response says `Good luck!` and starts a game.